Richmond Emergency Action Community Teams (REACT)

 · It is the responsible thing to do.
 The city alone cannot possibly respond to all.
 It is important to remember the following: Victims have a 99.3% chance of survival if rescued in the first 30 min.
 Victims have a 81% chance of survival if rescued in the first day.
 Victims have a 34 % chance of survival if rescued in the second day.
 Citizens will there wanting to help and it would be best if they are trained to respond and help each other.

 REACT/CERT training is currently free to any citizen, neighborhood, school, church, employee, or business in the City of Richmond.
-To find out more, please fill out the REACT/CERT information form or contact:
+To find out more, please contact the Office of Emergency Services at (510) 620-6866.

 REACT / CERT Training Covers

 · Emergency preparedness in the home, neighborhood, and the workplace

 · The city's emergency warning systems (Sirens, C.A.N., T.I.S.): what to do and when

 · Utility control: how and when to shut them off

 · Hazardous materials: in the home, workplace, on the roadways

 · Terrorism Awareness

 · Disaster medicine including bleeding, shock, airway obstruction; triage